shubhamdpawar/EOS/notes/library functionality.md

 ![image-20211201103833389](/home/shubham/.config/Typora/typora-user-images/image-20211201103833389.png)

-when get library created we have to add the header file which contain the prototype of the funtion that way reciver can understand what kinda argument have to pass and how many.withought header file reciver cannot identifi what kind of aurgument he has to pass.alwas add header file with library.
+when get library created we have to add the header file which contain the prototype of the funtion that way reciver can understand what kind argument have to pass and how many. withought header file reciver cannot identifi what kind of aurgument he has to pass.always add header file with library.

 below picture is our header file